lino-framework/welfare/userdocs/reception.rst

 Most visitors come at the open consultation hours. and don't have an appointment with some user.
+We call this a "visit".
-In that case the reception clerk clicks "Create Appointment".
+In that case the reception clerk clicks "Create Visit", confirms the selected agent and enters a "reason" (a short one-line text).
-Lino suggests the Client's primary coach as user of the appointment.
-Theresia may select another social worker.
-She also may specify a reason, a short one-line text.
+This will automatically create both a :ref:`welfare.cal.Event` in state "" and a :ref:`welfare.cal.Guest` with

+A **visit** is an unplanned calendar event.
+An **appointment** is a planned (scheduled) calendar event.

 In any case, when the clerk then clicks the Checkin button of that appointment.